Check Before You Burn begins Nov. 1 in the Central Valley

 FRESNO COUNTY, Calif.
-(KSEE) – Air pollution can get bad this time of year in the Valley.
+(KGPE) – Air pollution can get bad this time of year in the Valley.

 Still conditions and cooler temperatures help trap pollution near the ground, including fireplace smoke.
 Seasonal wood burning restrictions go into effect Valley-wide November 1.